Polymer/old-docs-site/docs/polymer/binding-types.md

     </template>
 {% endraw %}

-Another of the `repeat` attribute provides named scopes and index values for each item in the array:
+When using named scopes with the `repeat` attribute, the index value for each item in the array is also available by using the following syntax:

 {% raw %}
     <template repeat="{{ user, userIndex in users }}">